bjompen/PSSecretScanner/README.md

 # Comments supported

 # Relative paths supported (starting with .\)
+# NOTE!
+Relative paths are calculated _relative to the excludelist path.
+# If this file is located in c:\mypath\.ignoresecrets
 .\Docs\Help\Find-Secret.md
 .\Source\config.json
+# The resolved exclude paths will be c:\mypath\Docs\Help\Find-Secret.md and c:\mypath\Source\config.json

 # Wildcards supported.
 All files within this and subfolders will be excluded.
 .\bin\*